Refined unramified cohomology of schemes: Examples of Borel--Moore cohomologies

 Let now $k$ be the perfect closure of a finitely generated field $k_0\subset k$, and let $X$ be a regular (hence smooth) variety over $k$.
 By Lemma \ref{lem:c_1}, it suffices to show that the map

 induced by $c_1$ from (\ref{eq:epsilon-c1}) is injective, where we note that the right hand side identifies to continuous \'etale cohomology by Lemma \ref{lem:proet:coho=homo}.
-Using the existence of prime to $\ell$ alterations, the same argument as in Step 7 reduces us to the case where $X$ is smooth projective over $k$.
+Using the existence of prime to $\ell$ alterations, the same argument as in Step 6 reduces us to the case where $X$ is smooth projective over $k$.
 At this point the argument is similar to \cite[Remark 6.15]{jannsen}.

 Since $X$ is defined over some finitely generated field, we may assume (up to enlarging $k_0$) that $X=X_0\times_{k_0}k$ for some smooth $k_0$-variety $X_0$.

-By Grothendieck's theorem, the Picard functor on $X_0$ is represented by the Picard scheme $\operatorname{\textbf{Pic}}_{X_0/k}$.
+Assume for the moment that $X_0$ is geometrically integral.
+By Grothendieck's theorem, the Picard functor on $X_0$ is then represented by the Picard scheme $\operatorname{\textbf{Pic}}_{X_0/k}$, see e.g.\ \cite[Theorem 9.4.8]{kleiman}.
 In particular, $\Pic(X_0)$ is given by the group of $k_0$-rational points of $\operatorname{\textbf{Pic}}_{X_0/k}$.
 The quotient of $\operatorname{\textbf{Pic}}_{X_0/k}$ by the identity component is always a finitely generated group scheme (the N\'eron-Severi group).
 Moreover, the identity component is an abelian variety over $k_0$ and since $k_0$ is finitely generated, its group of $k_0$-rational points is finitely generated by N\'eron's Mordell--Weil theorem \cite{neron}.
 It follows that $\Pic (X_0)$ is a finitely generated abelian group.

+In general, $X_0$ will split into a finite union of geometrically integral smooth projective varieties after a finite extension of the base field.
+The above argument together with a pull and push argument then shows that in general, $\Pic(X_0)$ contains an $n$-torsion subgroup $T$ for some $n\geq 1$ such that $Q:=\Pic(X_0)/T$ is a finitely generated abelian group.
+We consider the short exact sequence $0\to T\to \Pic(X_0)\to Q\to 0$.
+Since $Q$ is finitely generated and $T$ is $n$-torsion, this sequence remains exact if we apply either the $\ell$-adic completion functor or $\otimes_\Z \Z_\ell$.
+Comparing the two resulting short exact sequences, we find that